bmarrdev/android-DecoView-charting/README.md

         .build());
 ```

 The SpinDuration is the duration that a complete revolution will take.
-That is moving from the start to the end of the series.
+That is the time taken to animate the move from the start to the end of the series.
 Based on this duration when a DecoEvent moves the current position the duration is automatically calculated based on the amount of rotation required.

 To illustrate this with an example, if you set the spin duration to 3 seconds (3000 ms) then move the current position to 50% of the total arc range, then the animation will take 1.5 seconds to complete.

-It is also possible to override the duration for each event that is applied to the data series.
+It is also possible to override the duration for each DecoEvent that is applied to the data series.

 ```java
 decoView.addEvent(new DecoEvent.Builder(10)